Crustaceanus/Vencra/README.md

 # Vencra Plugin
-This repository is a plugin for Endless Sky, it adds a WIP speices of crab named the Vencra
+This repository is a plugin for Endless Sky, it adds a WIP speices of crab named the Vencra.